faouziha/gestion-de-stock/README.md

   - Color-coded status indicators
   - Total calculations and payment information
   - Print-friendly formatting for professional documentation
-- **Multi-Product Orders**: Support for orders containing multiple products
+- **Multi-Product Orders**: Enhanced support for orders containing multiple products
-  - Parent-child order relationship structure
+  - Parent-child order relationship structure for database organization
+  - Consolidated display of multiple products in a single order card
   - Ability to add, edit, and remove products within an order
-  - Automatic total calculations based on products and quantities
+  - Automatic total calculations with subtotal, tax (10%), and final amount
+  - Stock validation for each product to prevent over-ordering
+  - Detailed order view with product-specific information
 - **Powerful Search Functionality**: Find orders quickly by:
   - Product name
   - Customer name